DanialEbrahimzadeh/LRLRI_classification/README.md

 # LRLRI_classification
 Classification of low-resolution laser-radar images

-implementation of a CNN model for classification of LRLR images.
+Implementation of a CNN model for classification of LRLR images.
 Our data is limited and confidential.

 sample of our images: